Products >>

 • Pasting anything from the clipboard in precise locations

-In addition, FrameSLT's XPath parser and navigator are fully exposed to external utilities, such as other API clients and FrameScript® scripts.
-If you have FrameScript or other programming resources, you can use FrameSLT to facilitate any nature of content management and structure manipulation.
+In addition to its graphical dialog boxes, FrameSLT's XPath parser and navigator are fully exposed to external utilities, such as other API clients, FrameScript®, and ExtendScript.
+With these tools and the appropriate expertise, you can use FrameSLT to facilitate any nature of customized XPath-driven activities.
+You can also use it to call Node Wizard Scripts.

 FrameSLT documentation includes comprehensive XPath examples and lots of tutorials to get you started.
 If you don't know XPath, you have few better ways to learn than FrameSLT.
 It parses all XPath on the spot and provides detailed error reporting for any mistakes.

 If you've thought that you should be able to get more out of your structured FrameMaker markup, FrameSLT is your answer.
-And, if you've never pursued XSLT before because it seemed complicated, you'll be pleased to know that FrameSLT makes it as simple as possible, with features such as detailed dialog boxes and instant, comprehensive error reporting.
-In fact, if you've put off learning XPath/XSLT for any reason, you'll find few easier ways to learn than FrameSLT.
+And, if you've never pursued XPath/XSLT before because it seemed complicated, you'll be pleased to know that FrameSLT makes it as simple as possible, with features such as detailed dialog boxes and instant, comprehensive error reporting.

 Please note that although FrameSLT behaves like an XSLT processor in some ways, it is not true XSLT, and is not endorsed by or associated with the W3 Consortium in any way.